-Do you want to travel to Paris from home?
-Just put Netflix shows Emily in Paris to travel to the city of light.
-And if you plan to visit Paris, we tell you, in this post, the places where Emily in Paris was filmed, where Gabriel’s famous restaurant is, so you can follow in her footsteps on your visit to the French capital.
+And if you plan to visit Paris, we tell you, in this post, the places where Emily in Paris was filmed, where Gabriel’s famous restaurant is so that you can follow in her footsteps on your visit to the French capital.

-Where was Emily filmed in Paris?
+Where Was Emily Filmed in Paris?
 Real-life places

 Do you want to know the locations where Emily was filmed in Paris?
 Have a coffee in one of those picturesque places?
 Or do you want to party in the same places as Emily?
 Keep reading!

-What neighborhood does Emily live in Paris?
+What Neighborhood Does Emily Live in Paris?

 Emily Cooper’s apartment is located in the 5th arrondissement.

-The real estate agent calls the apartment “Chambre de bonne“, those are the rooms used by the service staff to sleep.
-But if you really see, the chambres de bonne that are currently rented, you’ll see that Emily’s apartment is a luxury!
+The real estate agent calls the apartment “Chambre de bonne,” which are the rooms used by the service staff to sleep.
+But if you really see the chambres de bonne that are currently rented, you’ll see that Emily’s apartment is a luxury!
 Lol.
-These apartments usually come with just enough, and probably have the bathroom shared with the rest of the floor, very glamorous Paris, eh?

 Just below her home, in the show, is Gabriel’s restaurant and Moderne bakery, where she buys her first pain au chocolate.